How Steve Bloomer’s Footballers Survived a First World War Prison Camp

 “Having read the book, I would certainly now like to see the movie.
 Paul Brown’s detailed account of this remarkable enterprise is, I venture to suggest, the real-life Escape to Victory, and worthy of consideration by a filmmaker.” – Steve Bloomer and the real Escape to Victory – Anton Rippon, Derby Telegraph

-Available direct from the publisher and also from Amazon and all good bookshops.
+Available from Amazon and all good bookshops.

 Queries: For international orders and other queries please email: paul at paulbrown.xyzAlso available from good sports bookshops including Stanchion and The Back Page.